 If you feel that you may have been exposed to HIV/AIDS, even if you are not currently experiencing any symptoms, remember you can transmit this virus to others via sexual inte rcourse or needle sharing.
 Most methods of birth control DO NOT PROVIDE PROTECTION.

-Choices has pledged to remain a part of its patient’s healthcare throughout the passage of time and cycles of life and offers a list of services especially for seniors.
+Choices has pledged to remain a part of women’s behavioral wellness throughout the passage of time and cycles of life and offers a list of services especially for seniors.

 For women, Choices is here to guide you through pre-menopausal and menopausal changes.
 Our mid-life services include hormone level testing, hormone replacement, nutritional counseling, counseling for age-related psychological problems, medical and holistic treatments for emotional and physical problems and referrals for osteoporosis screenings and mammograms.